taldelarosa/YTmigrateWL/README.md

 Leave the variable for the browser you are *not* using blank.

+### `CSV_ONLY` (Optional)

+Set this to `"true"` if you only want to generate the CSV files without creating playlists or deleting videos from Watch Later.

+* **Supported values:** `"true"` or `"false"` (default).
+* When set to `"true"`, the Python script will generate the CSV files and exit.
+The Node.js migration script will be skipped.
+* This is useful if you just want to backup/export your Watch Later list without making any changes to your YouTube account.

 ## 3. Usage

 The entire workflow can be run with a single command.